 What is a UUID?

-A UUID – that’s short for Universally Unique IDentifier, by the way – is a 36-character alphanumeric string that can be used to identify information.
+What does UUID stand for?
+A UUID – that’s short for Universally Unique Identifier – is a 36-character alphanumeric string that can be used to identify information.
 They are often used, for example, to identify rows of data within a database table, with each row assigned a specific UUID.

 Here is one example of a UUID: acde070d-8c4c-4f0d-9d8a-162843c10333